History of RMC

-- The building was demolished in 1973, and some of its stone blocks, including its cornerstone, were incorporated into the design of the Bair Science Center, which occupies Kenney Hall's previous site.
+- Kenny Hall was demolished in 1973 due to water damage and structural deterioration, and some of its stone blocks, including its cornerstone, were incorporated into Bair Science Center, which occupies Kenney Hall's site.

 - Construction on Kimball Hall began in 1913.